Troubleshooting

 Cleaning up intentional smoke incidents

-Treat open incidents as actionable work.
+Treat active incidents as actionable work.
+Active means open or regressed.
 After a fix is verified, or after an intentional smoke, dogfood, or verification incident has served its purpose, resolve it.

-debugbundle incidents --status open --json - Resolve the intentional incidents:
+debugbundle incidents --status active --json - Resolve the intentional incidents:

 If you use jq, you can batch-resolve common synthetic titles: